PencilCode/reference/documents/turtle/animation.html.md

 # Animation

 Animation in Pencil Code is pretty self-explanitory, however there are some twists that may throw you off at first.
-There are some things that need to be done in a specific way in order to work.
+Pencil Code is doing a lot of background calculations every time a turtle object is moved, and thus it is very particular about how and when you modify those calculations.

-The point of this page is to give a general overview of what some of these quirks might be, and to help you understand what the problem is and how to fix it.
+The point of this page is to give a general overview of what some of these quirks might be and help you understand and fix problems in your own code.

 ## Queue-Based Animation